 The Community Conversation series is open EVERYONE.
 RIAIMH members may attend at no cost.
 Non-members are welcome to attend for a registration fee ($40).
 Graduate and Undergraduate Students are welcome to attend at no cost.
 (They are required to enter their College email when registering.)

-Total PD: 2 hours/session; up to 12 contact hours/year (In October, CCS combines events with our Celebrating Babies, adding a half hour of Advocacy training)
+Total PD: 2 hours/session; up to 12 contact hours/year (In October, CCS combines events with an additional half hour of Advocacy training)

 Possible NASW credits and CELP PD hours per session.
 Please see session event registration for pending/offering.
 General CEU eligibility requirements below.